AlgoMaster Logo

 What LLD Really Means?

-• HLD says: “We need a Notification Service.”
+• High-Level Design (HLD) says: “We need a Notification Service.”

-• LLD says: “We’ll use an interface NotificationSender with concrete classes like EmailSender, SmsSender, and PushNotificationSender, all managed by a NotificationManager.”
+• Low-Level Design (LLD) says: “We’ll use an interface NotificationSender with concrete classes like EmailSender, SmsSender, and PushNotificationSender, all managed by a NotificationManager.”

 LLD zooms into the actual building blocks of your system.
-It ensures that what you build is modular, extensible, testable, and easy to understand.
-This stage is not just about writing code that works, it’s about designing systems that scale and evolve well over time.
+It’s not just about writing code that works, it’s about writing code that’s modular, testable, extensible, and easy to reason about as the system grows.

 Core Components of LLD